 Shoot only in black and white.
 When you remove the color element, you will pay much more attention to your composition.
 Putting limits will promote your creativity, and up your photography game in no time.

 It’s incredible how teaching someone else skills you know, instantly clarifies your mind.
-When you try to find why of something, you don’t take things for granted and you understand concepts better.
+When you try to find the why of something, you don’t take things for granted and you understand concepts better.
 You need to have a complete understanding of the subject to be able to break it down to a beginner.
 And also to know how to explain it in a few different ways, if they didn’t get it.
-By doing so, you will also simplify processes to yourself and feel compelled to fill in your knowledge gaps.
+By doing so, you will also simplify processes for yourself and feel compelled to fill in your knowledge gaps.
 This method is nothing new, Seneca said nearly 2000 years ago “By teaching, we learn”.
-So take time to answer questions of people around you interested in photography, and you will both benefit from it.
+So take time to answer questions from people around you interested in photography, and you will benefit from it.
 Organize photo tours, workshops, online courses…

-Walk the space around you, put your favorite music on, and just watch how the light is bouncing off the buildings, how people interact with each other… Imagine how you would compose a picture if you would have to take one at that time and place.
-That kind of photo, light and life awareness is going to make you a good photographer, and a better artist.
+Walk the space around you, put your favorite music on, and just watch how the light bounces off the buildings, and how people interact with each other… Imagine how you would compose a picture if you had to take one at that time and place.
+That kind of photo, light, and life awareness is going to make you a great photographer, and a better artist.
 It is going to teach you how to see what is around you and it will give you a better starting point when you are doing a shoot with your camera.

 If you let the internet tell you what photography is, you would assume that is just a technical exercise.
 The technical part is important, but it is just a tool.
 Because photography at the end of the day is still an art.
 Allow yourself not to worry about technical stuff always, go for a walk with just your smartphone and experiment.
 Because art is going to come out of experimentation.